Learn how to make this DIY Modern Floating Office Desk with Acacia Butcher Block Countertop. This is a beautiful and functional modern floating desk!

 How to make a DIY modern floating desk with upper cabinets and Acacia butcher block

-The coolest thing about this DIY desk project was that I didn’t have to build anything- I simply installed all the materials and painted them.
+The coolest thing about this DIY wall mounted desk project was that I didn’t have to build anything- I simply installed all the materials and painted them.

 Disclosure; I’m not a cabinet installer.
 This is the way I hung the cabinets and they are pretty dang sturdy.
 Just a little FYI!